Bharat Mata

-Historic perspective
+History

-The image of Bhāratmātā formed with the Indian independence movement of the late 19th century.
-A play by Kiran Chandra Bannerjee, Bhārat Mātā, was first performed in 1873.
+The image of Bharat Mata formed with the Indian independence movement of the late 19th century.
+A play by Kiran Chandra Banerjee, Bharat Mata, was first performed in 1873.
 The play, set during the 1770 Bengal famine, depicts a woman and her husband who go to the forest and encounter rebels.
 A priest takes them to a temple where they are shown Bharat Mata.
 Thus they are inspired and lead a rebellion which results in the defeat of the British.
 The Manushi magazine story traces origin to a satirical work Unabimsa Purana or The Nineteenth Purana by Bhudeb Mukhopadhyay which was first published anonymously in 1866.
-Bankim Chandra Chattopadhyay in 1882 wrote a novel Anandamath and introduced the hymn "Vande Mātaram", which soon became the song of the emerging freedom movement in India.
+Bankim Chandra Chatterjee in 1882 wrote a novel Anandamath and introduced the hymn "Vande Mātaram", which soon became the song of the emerging freedom movement in India.
 As the British Raj created cartographic shape of India through the Geological Survey of India, the Indian nationalist developed it into an icon of nationalism.

-In 1920s, it became more political image sometimes including images of Mahatma Gandhi and Bhagat Singh.
+In the 1920s, it became a more political image, sometimes including images of Mahatma Gandhi and Bhagat Singh.
 The Tiranga flag was also started being included during this period.
 In 1930s, the image entered in religious practice.
-The Bharat Mata temple was built in Benaras in 1936 by Shiv Prashad Gupt and was inaugurated by Mahatma Gandhi.
+The Bharat Mata temple was built in Varanasi in 1936 by Shiv Prashad Gupt and was inaugurated by Mahatma Gandhi.
 This temple does not have any statuary but only a marble relief of the map of India.
 Bipin Chandra Pal elaborated its meaning in idealizing and idealist terms, along with Hindu philosophical traditions and devotional practices.
 It represented an archaic spiritual essence, a transcendental idea of Universe as well as expressing Universal Hinduism and nationhood.

-Abanindranath Tagore portrayed Bhārat Mātā as a four-armed Hindu goddess wearing saffron-colored robes, holding the manuscripts, sheaves of rice, a mala, and a white cloth.
+Abanindranath Tagore portrayed Bharat Mata as a four-armed Hindu goddess wearing saffron-colored robes, holding the manuscripts, sheaves of rice, a mala, and a white cloth.
 The image of Bharatmata was an icon to create nationalist feeling in Indians during the freedom struggle.
 Sister Nivedita, an admirer of the painting, opined that the picture was refined and imaginative, with Bharatmata standing on green earth and blue sky behind her; feet with four lotuses, four arms meaning divine power; white halo and sincere eyes; and gifts Shiksha-Diksha-Anna-Bastra of the motherland to her children.

 Indian Independence activist Subramania Bharati saw Bharat Mata as the land of Ganga.
-He identified Bharat Mata as Adi Parashakti.
-He also says that he has got the Darśana of Bharat Mata during his visit with his guru Sister Nivedita.
+He identified Bharat Mata as Mahadevi.
+He also says that he has got the Darśana of Bharat Mata during his visit with his guru Sister Nivedita..